The Relationship Between Headaches & Hormones

 How Do Hormones Influence Headaches?

-What most people don’t know is that hormones are also central to how we perceive and process pain.
+Hormones are produced and secreted by the endocrine glands to regulate a wide range of functions throughout the body.
+Hormones are also central to how we perceive and process pain.
 According to Dr. Diamond, “we couldn’t feel pain at all without hormones.”

 Briefly, here’s how hormones work with regard to the body’s pain response: When we experience any type of dysfunction, disease, or trauma, our body reacts at a cellular level.
 The affected cells, which may occur anywhere throughout the body, become damaged or at least stressed.